Access Free Vermont Criminal & Arrest Records

 This law has mandated a free and open scrutiny of records held by government agencies to ensure transparency and accountability.

-The Vermont Freedom of Information Act has borrowed many of its stipulations from the Freedom of Information Act (FOIA), which is a federal law that allows U.S. citizens access to documents and records produced by the federal government barring some exceptions such as medical files and law enforcement records.2
+The Vermont Freedom of Information Act has borrowed many of its stipulations from the Freedom of Information Act (FOIA), which is a federal law that allows U.S. citizens access to documents and records produced by the federal government, barring some exceptions such as medical files and law enforcement records.2

 While criminal records are generally available to members of the public, there are some stipulations as to who can access certain criminal records.
-These records are those that are protected by the Vermont Criminal History Privacy Act, which limits citizens from accessing public criminal records of individuals that may have been arrested but not convicted of a crime.
+These records are those that are protected by the Vermont Criminal History Privacy Act, which limits citizens from accessing public criminal records of individuals who may have been arrested but not convicted of a crime.

 Criminal history information can only be retrieved by the subject and owner of the record.3 This report will provide all arrest and disposition data—this will include pending, dismissed and acquitted charges.
 Conversely, criminal conviction reports that permit the viewing of conviction information submitted by the courts is available for public view.